-Following the whole-group debate, we shed our roles to debrief.
-I ask: What were some of the points brought out in discussion that you agreed with?
+agreed with?
 Do you think Truman ever met with Vietnamese representatives?
 What would a U.S. president take into account in making a decision like this?
 What did Truman decide?
 Which powerful groups might seek to influence Vietnam policy?
 How should an important foreign policy question like this one be decided?

-To discover what Truman did and why, we study a timeline drawn from a number of books on Vietnam, including the one by Kolko mentioned above, his Anatomy of a War [Pantheon, 1985], The Pentagon Papers [Bantam, 1971], Marilyn Young's The Vietnam Wars: 1945-1990 [HarperCollins, 1991], as well as excerpts from Chapter 18 of Howard Zinn's A People's History of the United States [HarperCollins, 2003].
-It's a complicated history that involved not only the French and Vietnamese, but also Chiang Kaishek's nationalist Chinese forces. the British, and the Japanese.
-What becomes clear is that at the close of World War II, the United States was in a position to end almost 100 years of French domination in Vietnam.
-The French government was desperate for U.S. aid and would not have defied an American decision to support Vietnamese independence.
+To discover what Truman did and why, we study a timeline drawn from a number of books on Vietnam, including the one by Kolko mentioned above, his Anatomy of a War [Pantheon, cated history that involved not only the French and the United States was in a position to end almost

+Vietnamese, but also Chiang Kai-shek's nationalist

+Chinese forces, the British, and the Japanese.
+What becomes clear is that at the close of World War II,

+100 years of French domination in Vietnam.
+The

+1985], The Pentagon Papers [Bantam, 1971], and Marilyn Young's The Vietnam Wars: 1945-1990 [HarperCollins, 1991], as well as excerpts from Chapter 18 of Howard Zinn's A People's History of the United States [Harper-Collins, 2005].
+It's a compliin Vietnam's "independence," why did the U.S. government

+If it were truly interested support French colonialism?

+French government was desperate for U.S. aid and would not have defied an American decision to support Vietnamese independence.
 Nevertheless, U.S. leaders chose a different route, ultimately contributing about \$2 billion to the French effort to reconquer Vietnam.

-While a separate set of decisions led to the commitment of U.S. troops in Vietnam, the trajectory was set in the period just after World War II.
+Although a separate set of decisions led to the commitment of U.S. troops in Vietnam, the trajectory was set in the period just after World War II.
+The insights students glean from this role play inform our study of Vietnam throughout the unit.